jundalisay/spblist/content/en/research/smith/philosophy/chapter-2.md

 <!-- - They dissolved into a confused mass of ordure. -->
 <!-- It did not  appearance in its sensible qualities or effects. -->

-But no matter how different the species, the following was the same=
+But no matter how different the species, the following was the same:
 - the subject–matter of the flowers
 - the subject–matter of the dung

-Therefore, in every body, whether simple or mixed, there were two principles of the whole nature of that body.
+Therefore, in every body, whether simple or mixed, there were 2 principles of the whole nature of that body.
 - The Stuff, or Subject–matter, out of which that body was made.
 - This was the same in all bodies.